zentrocdot/Bash/HELPFUL_INFOS.md

     len=${#str}                    # Get the length
     echo "${len}"                  # Print the length

-<p align="justify">The only disadvantage is that we cannot directly assign the length of a string to a variable, for example.
-This will fail:</p>
+<p align="justify">The only disadvantage is that we cannot assign the length of a given string to a variable directly.
+This example will fail:</p>

     len=${#string length example}
     echo "${len}"